 What makes people buy the company’s subscriptions?

 Netflix gives its subscribers access to an immense motion picture and TV shows database, along with the best content recommendation algorithm and an experience without ads.
-All the amazing content offered on the platform can be viewed on all major devices like TVs, smartphones, tablets, PCs, and laptops having an internet access.
+All the amazing content offered on the platform can be viewed on all major devices like TVs, smartphones, tablets, PCs, and laptops having internet access.

 How does Netflix make money?

-As seen above, the company follows the membership model, where users pay for the content on the platform and to get DVDs delivered to them.
+As seen above, the company follows the membership model, where users pay for the content on the platform and get DVDs delivered to them.